Living on less than your income may seem like a very difficult task to complete.

 Decreasing Variable Expenses

-When looking to live on less, immediate results can be found by decreasing expenses that vary from month to month or expenses that can be cancelled immediately.
+When looking to live on less, immediate results can be found by decreasing expenses that vary from month to month or expenses that can be canceled immediately.

 You’ll want to look at cutting back on things like eating out at restaurants, even for your lunch at work.
 Next, look to cut back your grocery spending by shopping smart and by avoiding food waste like throwing away leftovers.